Child tax credits: How to get missed payments

-But while millions of families received payments of up to $300 per child each month since July, some eligible families have yet to see a penny while others haven’t received all of the money.
+But while millions of families received payments of up to $300 per child each month since July, some eligible families have yet to see a penny.
+Others haven’t received all of the money.

 Those qualifying parents may instead wind up getting some or all of the child tax credit next year as a single payment after they file their 2021 federal tax return.

-To receive the funds, they should claim the entire amount or any missing payments on their 2021 federal tax return when they file next year, the IRS said in a news release.
+To receive the funds, these individuals should claim the entire amount or any missing payments on their 2021 federal tax return when they file next year, the IRS said in a news release.

 “This includes families who don’t normally need to file a return,” the release stated.